Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: RESULTS

-Fig.~\ref{fig:1005position} shows the images of the sphere rolling up a granular slope.
-By detecting the center of moving sphere, kinematic data (instantaneous centroid position of the sphere) can be measured.
+Fig.~\ref{fig:1005position} shows the images of the sphere rolling up a granular slope (actual movies can be found in supplementary movies~\cite{SM}).
+By detecting the center of the moving sphere, kinematic data (instantaneous centroid position of the sphere) can be measured.
 The precise value of the slope angle $\alpha$ is also measured by the sphere's motion.
 Specifically, $\alpha$ is measured by the slope of the fitting line of positions of the sphere's motion (in the range of $X < 0$).
 The maximum travel distance $L$ is defined as the distance between $X=0$ and the position at which the sphere's translational velocity becomes zero.
 The penetration depth $\delta$ is defined by the vertical sinking distance at the final state.
-We also measure the dynamics of rolling motion of the sphere.
+We also measure the dynamics of the rolling motion of the sphere.
 The half of the sphere is colored as shown in Fig.~\ref{pic:pic_roll}.
-By tracing the rolling posture $\theta$ ($\theta=0$ at $t=0$) of the colored hemisphere, we measure the angular velocity $\omega=d\theta/dt$.
-When the stainless steel sphere enters the granular layer, it shows significant penetration and the prominent splashing that prevents us from the precise identification of the sphere's position as shown Fig.~\ref{fig:1005position}(c).
-Therefore, we could not analyze the time-resolved dynamics for the stainless steel sphere.
-For the dynamic analysis, we use polyethylene and glass sphere data.
+The rolling posture $\theta$ ($\theta=0$ at $t=0$) of the colored hemisphere is measured with a resolution of 0.017 rad.
+This measurement resolution is smaller than other error factors.
+By simply differentiate $\theta(t)$ data, we measure the angular velocity $\omega=d\theta/dt$.

+When the stainless steel sphere enters the granular layer, it shows significant penetration.
+The resultant prominent splashing prevents us from the precise identification of the sphere's position as shown Fig.~\ref{fig:1005position}(c).
+Therefore, we cannot analyze the time-resolved dynamics for the stainless steel sphere.
+In the dynamic analysis, we use the data except for the stainless steel sphere.